-- I. Residents will be evaluated on the progress of their research projects. - II.
-Monthly attending evaluation of resident - III.
-Monthly peer to peer evaluation of resident - IV.
+- I. Residents will be evaluated on the progress of their research projects - II.
+Attending evaluation of resident - III.
 Monthly research meetings with all residents, program director and research coordinator present

 Reconstruction - PGY 5

 The joint reconstruction service is focused on the inpatient and outpatient care of the patient with degenerative disease of the hips and/or knees.
 The rotation takes place at CMH and residents participate in this rotation in their PGY2 and PGY5 years.
 As a PGY5, there will be an emphasis on maturing knowledge and comfort level with revision cases as well as mentorship of junior residents on the service.